Codetig/sql_class_exercise/readme.md

 12. Change Jane's name to Janet. $ UPDATE "owners" SET name='Janet' WHERE name='Jane';
 13. Add a property named Archstone that has 20 units. $ INSERT INTO "properties" (name, numberofunits) VALUES ('Archstone', 20);
 14. Delete the owner named Janet. $ DELETE FROM "owners" WHERE name='Janet';
-15. Show all of the properties in alphabetical order that are not named Archstone and do not have an id of 3 or 5. $SELECT * FROM "properties" WHERE name NOT IN('Archstone');
+15. Show all of the properties in alphabetical order that are not named Archstone and do not have an id of 3 or 5. $SELECT * FROM "properties" WHERE name NOT IN('Archstone') AND property_id NOT IN(3,5) ORDER BY name ASC;
 16. Count the total number of rows in the properties table. $ SELECT COUNT(*) FROM "properties";
 17. Show the highest age of all owners. $SELECT MAX(age) FROM "owners";
 18. Show the names of the first three owners in your owners table. $ SELECT * FROM "owners" LIMIT 3;